 If keeping a monthly budget doesn’t sound fun to you, you’re not alone.
 In the U.S., roughly six in ten people do not maintain a monthly budget, according to a survey by the National Foundation for Credit Counseling.

-There are plenty of other reasons to create a budget, such as:
+There are plenty of reasons to create a budget, such as:

-Having a budget can be one of your most valuable tools to make your money go further and prepare yourself for living abroad.
-A household budget is key to being smart and efficient with your money.
+Having a budget can be one of your most valuable tools to make your money go further.
+It’s the key to being smart and efficient with your money.

 Why a household budget will help you in the long run

 A budget is the most basic financial planning tool around.
 And while it can take time to figure out how to create a budget that works for you, it can provide you with a solid foundation for financial success and stability.

 When you have big plans that need to be financed, a well-made budget can help.
 Here’s why:

 - It enables you to understand where your money is going each month.

 - You have more control over how you spend your money, rather than leaving it up to how you feel on any given day.